 When I began organizing the collection, I noticed I often had multiple recipes for the same dish.
 In trying to consolidate them, I discovered that if I just kept the similarities and discarded the differences, I often hit upon a “no frills” version of the dish that was just as delicious as the original versions and often easier to make.
 I started rewriting all my recipes this way.
 Through my trial and error, I’m hoping I can show you that recipes are guidelines, not rules!

-I had two rules when cooking for my daughter years ago: No sodas with meals and no frozen dinners.
-Back then, I headed straight to the kitchen after work to make the simplest and fastest meals I could think of.
+I had two rules when making meals for my daughter when she was young: No sodas with meals and no frozen dinners.
+Back then, after a long day at work I made the simplest and fastest meals I could think of.
 Fridays and Saturdays were Chinese food or pizza nights.
-There wasn’t much money for fancy restaurant meals.
+Every now and then we’d go to a restaurant and sometimes I’d try to copy a favorite dish but was mostly unsuccessful.

 I cooked basic American fare: spaghetti and meatballs, stuffed peppers, baked chicken.
-The goal was nutritionally balanced, fast, and tasty, and balanced in that order.
+The goal was nutritionally balanced, fast, and tasty, in that order.
 Sometimes I didn’t quite make it to “tasty”.
 My poor family suffered through sloppy omelets and chewy, overcooked pork chops and steaks.
 Salt, pepper and garlic powder were the only seasonings I used with the exception of Italian dishes: out came the basil and oregano.
-I was crazy for Italian food and was pretty good at basic pasta dishes.
-All was well until one very misguided burst of ambition when I tried to make fettucine Alfredo after having it at a restaurant.
-I spent 30 minutes boiling up a gloppy, unappetizing egg and heavy cream mess until I finally gave up and ordered Chinese food.
+Every now and then I’d try something “complicated” or “exotic” .
+I once tried to make fettucine Alfredo after having it at a restaurant.
+After 30 minutes of stirring up a boiling pot of gloppy, unappetizing eggs and heavy cream, I finally gave up and ordered Chinese food.

 The popularity of TV cooking shows in recent years sparked an interest in cooking I honestly didn’t know I possessed.
-Cooking and eating became more than just a way to stay alive. 🙂 It’s experimentation… chemistry… alchemy, when it’s successful.
-Now if a recipe doesn’t turn out quite right, I don’t fret much about it.
+It’s both an art and a skill.
+It’s chemistry, and alchemy–and you get to eat and enjoy it when it’s successful.
+Now if a recipe doesn’t turn out quite right, I don’t fret about it.
 I just dump it out, figure out where I went wrong, try again, and if all is well, it goes up here on The Weal Meal.
-It helps to have a handy reference guide when you want to make the dish again and that’s another goal of this blog.
 When Hayley asked me to collaborate with her in this endeavor, I was thrilled and excited to share what I’ve learned — and what I’m still learning, which is basically this: You don’t have to be a Top Chef to cook and eat well.
-Start with good ingredients, add in some time and a little patience.
-Author and poet Maya Angelou was right: When you know better, you do better!
+Take your time, be a little adventurous, and most of all, have fun with it.

 - Please Note